applanga/sketch/README.md

 1. Create a new project in Applanga Dashboard.
 2. Follow the prompts and select the Sketch integration option.
 3. Copy the Applanga API Token by clicking on the clipboard icon.
 You will need it to start using the plugin.
-4. Click on "Go to Project" to confirm the configuration (and whitelisted IPs)
+4. Click on "Go to Project" to confirm the configuration (*This will automatically whitelist all IPs so you are able to upload Sketch content to the Applanga project using the plugin!
+If needed, you can remove `::/0` and `0.0.0.0/0` then add your specific IP address.
+This will allow only you to upload content.*)

 <img src="https://www.applanga.com/assets/images/docu/integration-documentation/sketch3b.png" style="max-width: 344px;">
 <br />